elhajj33/Thumbserve/README.md

 a.
 SSH into the rpi using Putty or another utility.
 For this you'll need to know the IP of your rPi.
 You should be able to find this in your router.
 Everyone's network is different, so specific instructions can't be provided here. <br>
 b.
 Once you are logged in, you will need to run the thumbserve.sh script.
 The image below shows the installation:
 <img src= "https://github.com/elhajj33/Thumbserve/blob/main/images/install.png?raw=true">
 c.
-You'll need to execute these commands:
+You'll need to execute these commands: <br>

   touch thumbserve.sh <br>
   sudo chmod 755 thumbserve.sh <br>